konstantin89/linux-netlink-process-monitoring/README.md

 ### monitor_example

 Executable that uses lib_process_monitor to log process events. </br>
-This executable register logger callback to the process events monitor</br>
+This executable registers logger callback to the process events monitor</br>
 and prints events to stdout.